AndriyKalashnykov/dapr-kafka-csharp/README.md

-# Producer and Consumer examples using Dapr Pubsub
+# Producer and Consumer with Dapr PubSub

 ## Pre-requisites